Turkey launches military operation in northeastern Syria

 Breaking News Emails

-Turkey launched a major military operation in northeastern Syria on Wednesday, prompting alarm and despair among the Kurdish fighters who have been crucial U.S. allies in the war on the Islamic State group.
+Turkey launched airstrikes in northeastern Syria on Wednesday, Kurdish militia leaders and eyewitnesses said, prompting panic among civilians in the region and despair among the fighters who have been crucial U.S. allies in the war on the Islamic State militant group.

 The announcement came three days after President Donald Trump agreed to move American troops out of the region to clear the way for Ankara.